Hereford: Music

 The annual Three Choirs Festival, originating in the 18th century and one of the oldest music festivals in the British Isles, is held in Hereford every third year; the other venues are Gloucester and Worcester.

 The hymn "Hereford" was written by Samuel Sebastian Wesley (1810–1876).
 He was an organist at Hereford Cathedral (1832–1835).
 This tune is often sung to the words 'O Thou who camest from above'.

 Composer Sir Edward Elgar lived at Plas Gwyn, Eign Hill, in Hereford between 1904 and 1911, writing some of his most famous works during that time.
 He is commemorated with a statue on the Cathedral Close.
-One of his Enigma Variations was inspired by a bulldog named Dan falling into the River Wye at Hereford, and the dog is similarly honoured with a wooden statue beside the river.
+One of his Enigma Variations was inspired by a bulldog named Dan falling into the River Wye at Hereford, and the dog is similarly honoured with a stone statue beside the river.
 Not long after moving into the city Elgar, despite not being a city council member, was offered but declined the office of mayor of the city.
 He visited the city as a conductor at the Three Choirs Festival, the last occasion in 1933 prior to his death.

 Hereford is home to the Hereford Police Male Voice Choir who competed on the BBC TV show "Last Choir Standing", and the Railway Choir.

 A charity music school is based in Hereford.